wavemotionio/monorepo-parallelism/README.md

 * Centralized configuration settings

 **Cons:**
-* Requires specialized configuration to your tooling (ex. karma and protractor) which can be problematic when working with a complex network of packages.
+* Requires specialized configuration to your tooling (ex. karma and protractor) which can be difficult to scale when working with diverse packages within the monorepo.

 ## Alternatives
 Parallelism is only one of the many ways to speed up your pipelines.